wsong1985/Stock-analysis/README.md

   </tr>
   </table>

-  _2. For the year 2018, the execution time of the original script is about 0.765625 seconds.
+  _2. For the year 2018, the execution time of the original script was about 0.765625 seconds.
 With the refactored script, the execution time can be shortened to 0.1289063 seconds, approximately six times faster than the original script._

   <table>
   <tr>